somoso/jekyll-now/_posts/2019-3-28-Debugging-Android.md

 * `google-play-gms` (16.4.0)
 * `react-native-fcm` (from `package.json`)

-I look around, starting with the one that seems closest to the crash (`auto-value-annotations`) and it seems as if there is an [issue](https://github.com/google/auto/issues/655) where in build in 1.6 that pulls in Java 8 bytecode, breaking compatibility.
+I look around, starting with the one that seems closest to the crash (`auto-value-annotations`) and it seems as if there is an [issue](https://github.com/google/auto/issues/655) wherein build in 1.6 that pulls in Java 8 bytecode, breaking compatibility.

 If we follow the GitHub ticket, we can see the issue is referenced in [another ticket](https://github.com/google/auto/pull/656), and the [pull request](https://github.com/google/auto/commit/9cc04ecb39166207a2835174b85ee209cc08aad0) is merged (referenced as `9cc04ec` - the first 7 characters of the git commit ID).
 We can see in [this release](https://github.com/google/auto/releases/tag/auto-value-1.6.3) that the issue is resolved (2nd from the bottom).
 This is the version of AutoValue we want our code to pull in.

-But how do we tell Gradle that we want this version whenever dependencies asks for `auto-value-annotations`?
+But how do we tell Gradle that we want this version whenever dependencies ask for `auto-value-annotations`?
 Gradle has a feature that allows it to enforce a resolution strategy.
 After a bit of googling of what that was (it's very common for Google Play APIs as libraries often have a higher/lower version of Google Play APIs than you are using) I came up with the chunk of Groovy code to put in my Gradle file (just above the `dependencies` entry - it should be on the same indentation level as `dependencies`):

 ~~~gradle
 configurations.all {